 What is ADHD?

-Your child’s impulsive, inattentive, and hyperactive behavior could be more than laziness or willpower.
+Your child’s impulsive, inattentive, and hyperactive behavior could be more than laziness or lack of discipline and willpower.
 Maybe your child is trying harder than others to stay focused and stop fidgeting.
-Watch your child carefully; children with these symptoms are often diagnosed with Attention- Deficit/Hyperactivity Disorder (ADHD).
-Not only kids but adults can also have ADHD.
+Observe your child.
+Children—and even adults—with these symptoms might be coping with an undiagnosed Attention-Deficit/Hyperactivity Disorder (ADHD).

-People with ADHD lack executive functioning – major key skills useful in different aspects of life like time management, proper planning, task handling, etc. However, not every child with these symptoms has ADHD.
+People with ADHD lack executive functioning.
+These essential skills are useful in different aspects of life, including time management, proper planning, working memory, and task handling, to name a few.
+However, not every child with these symptoms has ADHD.

-Let’s head to the complete article – a broader outlook on ADHD.
-This article explains ADHD’s symptoms, types, causes, diagnosis, and treatment to help you understand the behavior of children with ADHD.
+In this article, we take a broader look at ADHD and explain its symptoms, types, causes, diagnosis, and treatment to help you understand the behavior of children with ADHD.

 What is ADHD?

-ADHD is the acronym used for the term Attention Deficit/Hyperactivity Disorder.
-It is a complex neurological disorder that causes brain development impairment, particularly for executive functions.
-Executive functions are skills that help humans to plan and achieve goals.
+Attention Deficit/Hyperactivity Disorder or ADHD is a complex neurological disorder that causes brain development impairment, particularly for executive functions.
+Executive functions are skills that help individuals to plan and achieve goals.
 These functions are essential for the learning and development of the child.
-The executive functions are responsible for – paying attention, understanding different points of view, organizing, prioritizing tasks, managing time, etc.
+Some of the things that executive functions are responsible for are paying attention, understanding different points of view, organizing, prioritizing tasks, and managing time.

 People with ADHD have trouble paying attention, controlling impulsive behaviors, and avoiding hyperactiveness.
 ADHD is not a mental illness or a learning disability.
 Instead, it is a medical diagnosis.
 Only the mental health professionals like neuropsychologists, psychologists, or psychiatrists can diagnose ADHD after taking a proper assessment.
-Professionals generally diagnose ADHD during early school days– when a child does not listen when called, is restless, or remains forgetful during daily activities.
-ADHD is a developmental disorder that means they are born with it, and their behaviors change over time.
+Professionals generally diagnose ADHD during early school days—when a child does not listen when called, is restless, or remains forgetful during daily activities.
+ADHD is a developmental disorder, which means an individual is born with it, and behaviors can change over time.
 A child with ADHD goes through the same stages of life as others, but their prefrontal cortex develops at a delayed rate.
 The prefrontal cortex is responsible for receiving inputs from different brain parts to process information and adapt accordingly.
-It is at the front of the frontal lobe – a part of the brain that controls cognitive behaviors like memory, language, movement, etc. The estimated figure of people being diagnosed with ADHD (including kids and adults) in the United States, according to a national 2016 parent survey, is 6.1 million (9.4%).
+It is at the front of the frontal lobe—a part of the brain that controls cognitive behaviors such as memory, language, and movement.
+The estimated figure of people being diagnosed with ADHD (including kids and adults) in the United States, according to a national 2016 parent survey, is 6.1 million (9.4%).
 In addition, boys are more likely to be diagnosed with ADHD than girls.

 What are the Symptoms of ADHD?

-People with ADHD showcase the different patterns of three core behaviors – inattentiveness, impulsivity, and hyperactivity.
-These symptoms are generally identified in early childhood and seen in multiple settings – school, home, and work.
-ADHD symptoms gradually interfere with or degrade the daily functioning of lives – referred to as executive functions.
-However, not every ADHD child experiences the same degree of these symptoms.
+People with ADHD showcase the different patterns of three core behaviors—inattentiveness, impulsivity, and hyperactivity.
+These symptoms are generally identified in early childhood and seen in multiple settings: school, home, and work.
+ADHD symptoms gradually interfere with or degrade the daily functioning of lives, referred to as executive functions.
+However, not every child with ADHD experiences the same degree of these symptoms.
 In fact, some can have all three while some do not.
-Also, some of these symptoms may go away with time.
+Similarly, some of these symptoms may go away with time.
 But one of their biggest challenges is regulating their attention.
 Many students with ADHD demonstrate hyperfocus.
 Hyperfocus refers to the deep concentration that leads people to lose track of everything else going around them.

 The diverse symptoms of ADHD majorly include:

-● Disorganization– An ADHD child faces challenges in prioritizing tasks which makes them disorganized.
-For example – they cannot structure their day and often miss deadlines or forget to do homework.
+● Disorganization – A child with ADHD struggles to prioritize tasks, which makes them disorganized.
+For example, they cannot structure their day and often miss deadlines or forget to do homework.

-● Impulsivity– Children with ADHD tend to act without forethought.
-For example – they were answering questions before their completion, interrupting conversations, getting out of their seats when they should remain seated, etc.
+● Impulsivity – Children with ADHD tend to act without forethought.
+As a result, you’d find them answering questions before their completion, interrupting conversations, getting out of their seats when they should remain seated, etc.

-● Problem with multitasking– They cannot easily transition from one task to another – it is called cognitive flexibility.
+● Problem with multitasking – Individuals with ADHD often have difficulties with cognitive flexibility.
+This means they cannot easily transition from one task to another.
 As a result, people with ADHD can get disorganized or might fixate on one task until they finish it.

 What are the Three Types of ADHD?